ummsosma/Image-Reduction-Pipeline/README.md

 - **Google Drive**: All input files (FITS images, CSV files) should be stored in Google Drive.
 - **Python Libraries**: The pipeline requires several Python libraries, which will be installed automatically when you run the code.

+**Note**: This code is in the .ipynb type and can be converted to work with VSCode or Juypter Notebook.
+However, this is not currently implemented or supported by me.
+It is written only to work for google drive.

 ---

 ## Setup